spacetelescope/bibcat/README.md

 # BibCat
-Bibcat classifies astronomical journal papers into multiple paper categories.
-The primary categories are "science", "mention", and "data-influenced".
-Currently, this is work in progress and we are focusing on "science" and "nonscience" ("mention", "data-influenced", and non-relevant papers).
+Bibcat classifies astronomical journal papers into multiple categories.
+The primary categories are "science" and "mention."
+In our work, we focus on distinguishing between "science" and "nonscience" papers, where "nonscience" includes "mention" and other non-mission-relevant papers.

 ## Development Workflow
 There are two main branches for bibcat work:

-- The **dev** branch contains ongoing development work and all new work should be done in branches that are merged against **dev**.
+- The dev branch contains ongoing development work.
+All new features and changes should be developed in branches that are merged into `dev`.

-- The **main** branch contains the latest stable release of `bibcat`.
+- The main branch contains the latest stable release of `bibcat`.

 ## Installation
 ### Required packages and versions